Learn from experience

 Yes.
 We're in great company and enjoy support and funding from the Governor's office and the State.

 Classes will begin in August 2014.
+The university academic calendar is located in the Student Handbook.

 No, Florida Polytechnic is not accredited.
 However, the institution plans to apply for regional accreditation at the earliest time possible.